On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

-When $\rho$ value is high and $\Oho$ value is low, the droplet under critical conditions could deform into either a flat pancake or a flat pancake with a plume depending on whether $\rho$ and $\Oho$ are at the extreme ends of the parameter space.
-The largest of $\rho$ values and the smallest of $\Oho$ and $\Ohd$ values lead to a flat pancake with a plume.
-It can be hypothesized that the low viscosities of both outside and droplet fluids do not provide sufficient viscous dissipation to stabilize the jet ejected at the upstream pole (due to Rayleigh-Taylor instability) of the droplet.
+When $\rho$ is large and $\Oho$ is small, the drop under critical conditions either deforms into a flat pancake or a flat pancake with a plume depending on whether $\rho$ and $\Oho$ are at the extreme ends of the parameter space.
+The largest values of $\rho$ and the smallest values of $\Oho$ and $\Ohd$ lead to the appearance of a plume at the upstream pole of the flat pancake.
+It can be hypothesized that the low viscosities of both outside and drop fluids do not provide sufficient viscous dissipation to stabilize the jet ejected at the upstream pole (due to Rayleigh-Taylor instability) of the drop.
 From this pancake shape, the only possible critical breakup morphology is a backward bag-plume breakup.
-All other intermediate cases form a flat pancake which can form either a forward-transition breakup (for intermediate $\rho$ values and low $\Oho$ values) or a backward bag (for all the remaining cases).
-A forward-transition breakup is a forward bag with a flipped rim, i.e. a droplet which at its final moments gains enough mass in its rim to start the bag flipping process.
-As expected, this is observed for intermediate $\rho$ values where neither of local inertia differences or the effect of downstream vortices outright dominate the process.
+All other intermediate cases form a flat pancake which can form either a backward-transition breakup (for intermediate $\rho$ values and low $\Oho$ values) or a backward bag (for all the remaining cases).
+A backward-transition breakup is a forward bag with a flipped rim, i.e. a drop which at its final moments gains enough inertia in its rim to start the bag flipping process.
+As expected, this is observed for intermediate $\rho$ values where neither local inertia differences nor downstream vortices outright dominate the dynamics of the drop's periphery.

+The path diagram, together with the phase diagram, only informs of the types of pancakes and corresponding general breakup morphologies observed for a specific set of $\{\rho, \Oho, \Ohd\}$ under threshold conditions.
+For information on the lowest $\We$ required to achieve the corresponding non-vibrational breakup (i.e. $\Wecr$), one may refer to \cref{fig:wecr_ohd_sim}.